fbpx

 Swimwear

-Whether you prefer a bikini or a swimming suit, you can’t visit Tuscany in the summer without bringing appropriate swimwear with you, not just for the beach but because every Tuscan villa and hotel has a pool to take a dip during the hottest hours of the day.
+Whether you prefer a bikini or a swim suit, you can’t visit Tuscany in the summer without bringing appropriate swimwear with you, not just for the beach but because every Tuscan villa and hotel has a pool to take a dip during the hottest hours of the day.
+We also spend a morning a the thermal spa and you’ll want to stand out agains the baby blue waters.

 Cute t-shirts and tops

-Crop tops, spaghetti strap tops and other clothes that show a lot of skin are certainly worn by teenagers (like everywhere else) but you will not generally find a local woman dressed like that.
+Crop tops, spaghetti strap tops and other clothes that show a lot of skin are also worn, but they tend to be loose.

 A pair of sneakers